groskwik/Roark-HP71B/README.md

 The program computes:
 - The reaction forces at beam supports
 - The bending moment at beam supports
-- The maximum bending moment
+- The maximal bending moment (along the beam, can be less than on the support)
-- The maximum deflection
+- The maximal deflection
 - The deflection along the beam for a given range
+- The moment along the beam for a given range
+- The shear force along the beam for a given range

 ## Computation of a single value
 Once the program as ran one time, it is possible to compute a single value on any location of the beam.